 Since we deal with location-based data for our work with Liquid Galaxy, it seemed like the ideal class to learn more about this popular geospatial mapping tool.
 CartoDB is a cloud-based solution for mapping where users can easily manage data and create maps with them.
 The true allure of CartoDB is its ability to produce beautiful visualizations, which is why it’s often referred to as the “Instagram of mapping”.

-We spent a significant amount of time creating our own visualizations, and I was astounded by the application's ability to deliver beautiful visualizations in a matter of seconds.
-Below is an example.
+We spent a significant amount of time creating our own visualizations, and I was astounded by the application’s ability to deliver beautiful visualizations in a matter of seconds.